Adroiti/docs-for-code-review-tools/tfsec/aws-rds-backup-retention-specified.md

-Pattern: RDS Cluster and RDS instance should have backup retention longer than default 1 day
+Pattern: Use of default backup retention for AWS RDS

 Issue: -

 ## Description

-RDS backup retention for clusters defaults to 1 day, this may not be enough to identify and respond to an issue.
+RDS backup retention for clusters defaults to `1` day, this may not be enough to identify and respond to an issue.
 Backup retention periods should be set to a period that is a balance on cost and limiting risk.

 **Resolution**: Explicitly set the retention period to greater than the default.